 Construction of the Cathedral of Oviedo

 The cathedral took a whopping three centuries to build, and it did so under the premises of a florid or flamboyant Gothic, dominant at that time.
 But the canons of that time do not seem to have obsessed the architects, who with problems not expected in the construction pulled down the middle path.
-That's why we see only one tower, and not two as in the rest of the European Gothic.
-There are almost 80 meters of tower that also had to get up with economic shortages, a lot of technical problems and seismic movements included.
-But whatever it is, there it is majestic and freshly washed, showing us a pointed treasure with a thousand and one sculptural edges, whose finishing dates back to the year 1587, being considered as the last of the Gothic architectural works.
-The tower seen almost from any point of Oviedo, exerts a dominant position in the citizen's perspective, despite a considerable allusion to the same figure on the first page of the memorable novel La Regenta: "The view was not fatigued contemplating hours and hours that stone index pointing to the sky; it was not one of those towers whose needle cracks subtly, skinnier than slender, mannered like corny ladies who tighten the corset too much; it was massive without losing any of its spiritual grandeur, and even its second corridors, elegant balustrade, rose like a strong castle, throwing itself from there in a pyramid of graceful angle, inimitable in its measures and proportions ».
+That's why we see only one tower, and not two as in the rest of European Gothic.
+They are almost 80 meters of tower that also had to rise with economic deficiencies, a lot of technical problems and seismic movements included.
+But be that as it may, there is majestic and freshly washed, showing us a pointed treasure with a thousand and one sculptural edges, whose auction dates back to the year 1587, being considered the last of the Gothic architectural works.
+The tower, seen almost from any point in Oviedo, has a dominant position in the citizen's perspective, despite a considerable allusion to the same figure on the first page of the memorable novel La Regenta: »The view did not get tired contemplating hours and hours stone index pointing to the sky; it was not one of those towers whose needle is broken from subtle, thinner than slender, dawned like young ladies cheesy that tighten the corset too much; it was solid without losing anything of its spiritual greatness, and even its second runners, elegant balustrade, climbed up like a strong castle, launching itself from there in a pyramid of funny angle, inimitable in its measures and proportions ».

 Let `s go inside.
 The interior of the Cathedral of El Salvador , because that is his name, runs through the nooks and crannies of a Latin cross plan with three naves with chapels between sharp-bridged and a polygonal head behind which hide seven spaces for the worship of several apostles.
 These last rooms contain memorable baroque altarpieces of Italian influence.
 The main altarpiece it is the most remarkable, because next to that of Toledo and Seville it embodies the most valuable triad of the Spanish cathedral heads, with a very broad iconography and a high theological density of the message.